-Business Manager ranks number seven on the list of the top ten most stressful jobs compiled by CNBC.
-Taking care of your health with regular checkups plus a sensible diet and exercise program is important for you, your family and your business.
+Business Manager ranks number seven on the list of top ten most stressful jobs compiled by CNBC.
+Taking care of your health with regular checkups plus a sensible diet and exercise program is important for you, your family, and your business.
 Think you are fit?
 Here is a quick way to check.
-Numbers are for age 45.
+The numbers are for age 45.
 You can see complete details from the Mayo Clinic here: https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/fitness/ar......

-Can you jog 1.5 miles in 12 minutes for men, 14 minutes for women.
+Can you jog 1.5 miles in 12 minutes for men, and 14 minutes for women?

 Do as many sit-ups with your arms crossed over your chest and your knees bent without stopping.
 35 for men and 25 for women.

-Body Mass Index (BMI) between 18.5 and 24.9 for men and women.
-An on-line BMI calculator is available here:
+Body Mass Index (BMI) is between 18.5 and 24.9 for men and women.
+An online BMI calculator is available here:

 In 2017 the American Heart Association published new guidelines for blood pressure.
 All pressures are in mm of Hg.
 Normal: Less than 120 over 80 (120/80).

 Stage 1 high blood pressure: 130-139/80-89.